MarcinKilarski/Website-Audit/web-performance/web-performance-instructions.md

 #### Example of Recommendation

-Your home page is 1,974 KB, while your [PAGE Z] page is 5,246 KB in size.
+Your homepage is 1,974 KB, while your [PAGE Z] page is 5,246 KB in size.
 These sizes should be significantly reduced.

 ### 4.2.
 Image Format